ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 - **Web**: New content and updates on [northpointe.org](northpointe.org).
 - **Social Media**: [Facebook](https://www.facebook.com/NPCCFresno), [Twitter](https://twitter.com/npccfresno), [Instagram](https://instagram.com/npccfresno/), Email, Constant Contact

+For request turnaround times see [Production Timelines](#marketing-request-guide-planning-production-timelines).

 ## Once Your Request is Submitted

 ### The Approval Process

 - The Creative Director will schedule your marketing request within 3 business days.
 - During this 3-day period, Paul will work with you to decide the best ways to market your event.
 - Requests are not automatically approved.
-There are many factors to consider, paper availability, production workload, etc. Requests are prioritized within the ministry and communication strategy of NorthPointe Church.
+There are many factors to consider: paper availability, production workload, etc. Requests are prioritized within the ministry and communication strategy of NorthPointe Church.

 ### Communicating through Asana